cherrypush/cherrypush.com/public/guides/getting-started.md

-# Wage war against your technical debt with a single commit
+# Getting Started with Cherry

 Hello there.
 I’m Flavio from Cherry, and I’m going to show you how you can wage war against your technical debt, in a single commit. (wow such a badass intro) 😎